wyobi/ion-autocomplete/README.md

 <input ion-autocomplete type="text" class="ion-autocomplete" autocomplete="off" ng-model="model" clear-on-select="true" />
 ```

-### Override open and close class
+### Open and close CSS class

-By default 2 classes are used to display and hide the modal `ion-autocomplete-open` and `ion-autocomplete-close`, you can override those classes with your own
+By default two CSS classes are used to display and hide the modal, namely the ion-autocomplete-open and the ion-autocomplete-close CSS class.
+These are used to show and hide the modal.
+When you need to override these classes, you can define the following two properties with your CSS class.

 ```javascript
 <input ion-autocomplete type="text" class="ion-autocomplete" open-class="my-open-class" close-class="my-close-class" />